pantheon-systems/documentation/source/content/guides/sendgrid.md

 When using SendGrid with Drupal 8, we recommend using the [SendGrid Integration](https://www.drupal.org/project/sendgrid_integration) module.
 <Alert title="Warning" type="danger" >

-The SendGrid API Integration Module for Drupal 8 requires a Composer managed workflow as described in our [Build Tools](/guides/build-tools) or [Drupal 8 and Composer on Pantheon Without Continuous Integration](/guides/drupal-8-composer-no-ci) guides.
+The SendGrid API Integration Module for Drupal 8 requires a Composer-managed workflow as described in our [Build Tools](/guides/build-tools) or the [Convert to Composer](/guides/composer-convert) guides.
 We cannot support non-Composer workflows using this module.
 For details, see [the module README](http://cgit.drupalcode.org/sendgrid_integration/tree/README.md?id=185c4ea) file.

 </Alert>